Enhanced Uplink Data Detection for Massive MIMO with 1-Bit ADCs: Analysis and Joint Detection: Numerical Results and Discussion

-The SER curves obtained with the LMMD receiver, both with perfect and imperfect CSI, are also shown in Fig.~\ref{fig:SER1}.
-We observe in Fig.~\ref{fig:SER1} that the LMMD receiver with perfect CSI outperforms all other receivers.
-This is because the LMMD receiver aims to minimize the mean dispersion of the soft-estimated symbols around the values of $\e(\x)$.
-However, in the case of imperfect CSI, the LMMD receiver gets worse than MMSE as $\rho$ grows.
-In fact, while the criterion for the LMMD receiver design is to minimize the mean dispersion, it cannot always be the best choice for each of the expected values given in \eqref{eq:Ex MRC}; otherwise, we would need a symbol-based receiver.
-In other words, the LMMD receiver cannot minimize the dispersion around each of these expected values since the groups of the soft-estimated symbols resulting from the data symbols with the same phase get closer at high SNR, as discussed in Section~\ref{sec:Ex}.
+Under perfect CSI, LMMD significantly outperforms all the other receivers, as it minimizes the mean dispersion of the soft-estimated symbols around $\e(\x)$ in \eqref{eq:e(x)}.
+However, under imperfect CSI, LMMD is outperformed by MMSE as $\rho$ grows.
+In fact, while the criterion for the LMMD receiver design is to minimize the mean dispersion, it is not optimal for each individual expected value given in \eqref{eq:Ex MRC}; achieving that would require a symbol-based receiver, which is clearly impractical.
+In other words, at high SNR, LMMD forces groups of soft-estimated symbols to have minimum dispersion around the expected values that correspond to data symbols with the same phase but different amplitudes, since these expected values become increasingly indistinguishable, as discussed in Section~\ref{sec:Ex}.
+In contrast, MMSE treats all the soft-estimated symbols uniformly across the entire SNR range.
+Nevertheless, Fig.~\ref{fig:SER1} shows that LMMD significantly outperforms MMSE around $\rho = 6$~dB, which is the optimal SNR operating point.
+In the rest of this section, unless otherwise stated, we use the LMMD receiver.